IRMVLab/Diff-IP2D/README.md

 <img src="docs/motivation.png" alt="pred" width="100%" />

+A cup example :coffee:.
 The hand waypoints from ground-truth labels and HOI prediction approaches are connected by blue and white dashed lines respectively. **There is a lack of backward constraints in AR-based USST, leading to a shorter predicted trajectory (almost curled up into a point) and larger accumulated displacement errors.
 In contrast, our Diff-IP2D with iter-NAR paradigm is potentially guided by final HOI states, and thus predicts more accurate hand trajectories following both spatial causality and temporal causality.**

 If you find our work helpful to your research, please cite our paper as